Battleship

 Teaching Notes and Tips

 This is a straightforward activity that should not require too much additional planning.
 As with many tasks and activities, it is important to set clear expectations before you begin.
 For example, make sure that you encourage collaboration and willingness to participate so that students do not feel uncomfortable.
 These expectations should be set on the first day of class, but it helps to reiterate them before an activity such as this.
-This is a rather brief activity, so be sure to plan something additional for this day of class.
+This is a rather brief activity and should only take one class period to complete.
 It is recommended that you begin class with this activity and then transition into some indexing problems using MATLAB.
-Once students feel comfortable with this activity, you could ask students to change seats, then randomly select a few students and determine the indexing that matches the selected students.

 Assessment